dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 You can deploy management clusters in two ways:

-- Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.
+* Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.
 This is the recommended method.
-- Create and edit YAML configuration files, and use them to deploy a management cluster with the CLI commands.
+* Create and edit YAML configuration files, and use them to deploy a management cluster with the CLI commands.

 The following procedure provides the required steps to deploy Tanzu Kubernetes Grid management cluster using the installer interface.

 1. To launch the UI installer wizard, run the following command on the bootstrap machine:

+    ```
-    `tanzu management-cluster create --ui --bind <bootstrapper-ip>:<port> --browser none`
+    tanzu management-cluster create --ui --bind <bootstrapper-ip>:<port> --browser none
+    ```

     For example:

+    ```
-    `tanzu management-cluster create --ui --bind 172.16.40.6:8000 --browser none`
+    tanzu management-cluster create --ui --bind 172.16.40.6:8000 --browser none
+    ```

-1. Access Tanzu UI wizard by opening a browser and entering: http://<bootstrapper-ip:port/
+1. Access Tanzu UI wizard by opening a browser and entering: `http://<bootstrapper-ip:port/`

 	![Tanzu Kubernetes Grid installer UI](img/tko-on-vsphere/36-Mgmt-cluster-1.png)

-1. Click Deploy on the VMware vSphere tile.
+1. Click the Deploy on the VMware vSphere tile.

 1. In the IaaS Provider section, enter the IP/FQDN and credentials of the vCenter server where the Tanzu Kubernetes Grid management cluster is deployed.

-It is not recommended to provide a vSphere administrator account to Tanzu Kubernetes Grid, create a custom role and user account with the required permissions specified at [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-vsphere.html#required-permissions-for-the-vsphere-account-5)
+   **Note:** Do not provide a vSphere administrator account to Tanzu Kubernetes Grid.
+Instead, create a custom role and user account with the required permissions specified in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-mgmt-clusters-vsphere.html#required-permissions-for-the-vsphere-account-5).

     ![IaaS provider details](img/tko-on-vsphere/37-Mgmt-cluster-2.png)